sparkutils/dmn-4-spark/README.md

 ### Sample performance

-The below information is for illustrative purposes only, the test case, whilst representative of Quality rules and based on other existing DMN usage, should be viewed as a worst case performance comparison and is created only as a way to guage base differences.
+The below information is for illustrative purposes only, the test case, whilst representative of Quality rules and based on existing DMN usage, should be viewed as directional and is created only as a way to guage base differences of simple rule processing with Kogito.
 The more complicated a DMN set becomes the more likely the performance will be subject to Rete style optimisations and conversely the more pleasent editing rules in DMN may be over Quality rules (even after https://github.com/sparkutils/quality/issues/74 or similar would be supported in Quality).
-It is not advised to make planning decisions or tool choice based on this test alone, rather evaluate based on the rules themselves put simply YMMV.
+It is not advised to make planning decisions or tool choice based on this test alone, rather evaluate based on the actual rules themselves, put simply measure and YMMV.

 That said, the simple test case (15 rules, each with 2 boolean tests and a total of 10 common subexpressions) used in [quality_performance_tests](https://github.com/sparkutils/quality_performance_tests/) found a performance difference of around 23x slower with kogito-4-spark: